 Clarity shouldn’t be overdone in either direction.
 Take too much away, and textures throughout your subject’s face and shapes in the whole photo will become less visible.
 Add too much, and you’ll have to spend more time retouching, because every minor skin defect will be easy to see.

 Powerful Tools for Work With Colors

-- Saturation is another powerful tool that can change things a lot.
+- Saturation is a powerful tool that can change things a lot.
 If you feel that a photo is excessively colorful, try reducing its saturation.
 And if its colors feel insufficient, just add some saturation.

-- Clarity is less aggressive than these, and can help significantly to change a photo’s atmosphere.
+- Clarity is less aggressive than these and can help significantly to change a photo’s atmosphere.

 Another thing that also strongly affects a photo’s colors and completely changes its atmosphere is White Balance.
 This tool is not in the Colors section, but it does affect a photo’s colors significantly.
 To give a photo “cold” colors, feel free to go almost to 3,000 kelvin, which gives the photo a cold evening mood.
 For a warm photo, you can go all the way up to 9,000 kelvin, giving it a summery mood.

 Color shifting, meanwhile, changes the saturation and hue of specific colors.
 Here we want to give the photo an autumn mood.
 The typical autumn colors are red, orange, and yellow, which are very saturated colors.
 So we want to add saturation while suppressing green hues.

 Be careful not to change the colors in the model’s face too much!
 Their skin color should stay unchanged.
 However, if you go overboard a bit on their facial colors, you can go back to the mask in the Filter Brush and drag the Saturation slider in the Colors group leftward.

 We recommend adjusting the Tone Curve only minimally.
 At most, we’d recommend bumping individual color channels or the overall curve—the whole RGB scale—only slightly.
 We’ve covered work with curves in detail in a separate article.